opendocsg/opendoc-supreme-court-practice-directions-2021/PART-11-Conduct of Court Proceedings.md

 <li>(c)	any counsel; or</li>

 <li>(d)	the Public Prosecutor or the Public Prosecutor’s deputy,</li>

 </ul>

 is required to attend Court and wishes to absent himself or herself from Court on medical grounds, he or she must provide the Court with an original medical certificate.
 The medical certificate must be in the proper form and contain the information and particulars required by sub-paragraphs (2) to (5).

-(2)	A medical certificate issued by a Government hospital or clinic may be in the pre- printed form produced by the Ministry of Health, a sample of which may be found at Form 15 of Appendix B of these Practice Directions.
+(2)	A medical certificate issued by a Government hospital or clinic may be in the pre-printed form produced by the Ministry of Health, a sample of which may be found at Form 15 of Appendix B of these Practice Directions.
 A medical certificate issued by a restructured hospital or specialist centre may also be in a pre-printed form similar to the sample which appears at Form 15.
 The pre-printed medical certificate must:

 <ul type="*">
 <li>(a)	be completely and properly filled in;</li>